On this page:

 - provide your university results for all units completed (you will upload your university results to date, or your university transcript)

 - provide a list of any scholarships, academic prizes, professional achievements and other information that you believe is relevant to your application

 - provide details of your employment history

 - provide names and contact details of two referees

-- answer questions relating to DVA’s selection criteria.
+- write a one-page pitch relating to DVA’s selection criteria.

 It is recommended that you read DVA’s hints and tips before you start your application.